vaibhav5140/Assignment-ORU/README.md

 ### Request
 GET /users/car-email

--The UserModel.find() function is used with a query object containing the following conditions:
+- The UserModel.find() function is used with a query object containing the following conditions:
-   -car: { $in: ["BMW", "Mercedes", "Audi"] } - Users who own a BMW, Mercedes, or Audi.
+   - car: { $in: ["BMW", "Mercedes", "Audi"] } - Users who own a BMW, Mercedes, or Audi.
-   -email: { $not: /\d/ } - Users with an email that does not contain any digits.
+   - email: { $not: /\d/ } - Users with an email that does not contain any digits.
--The retrieved users are then sent as a JSON response using res.json(users).
+- The retrieved users are then sent as a JSON response using res.json(users).

 ### Response